Facts about the animal kingdom

 • Carnivorous flies, such as those belonging to the Asilidae family, are very aggressive and eat other insects.

-As we have seen, flies have a very varied way of feeding depending on the specie.
+As we have seen, flies have a very varied way of feeding depending on the species.
 However, all of them come in contact with their food when feeding, making their legs dirty in the process.
 If we take into consideration that their sensory system is located on their legs, it is easy to understand why they need to keep their legs clean.
 If there are any particles on their legs, their sensors won't function correctly, and they rely on them for surviving.

 Why Do Flies Rub Their Legs Together - Do flies rub their paws?